gchq/gaffer-doc/docs/reference/intro.md

 # Introduction

-These Reference pages contain documentation for all the Properties, Operations, Predicates, Functions and Binary Operators in Gaffer.
+These Reference pages contain documentation for the Properties, Operations, Predicates, Functions and Binary Operators in Gaffer.

-Currently a Work in Progress.
+!!! info

+    In general, this documentation covers the most common use cases, it doesn't cover everything.
+The Javadocs for [Gaffer](https://gchq.github.io/gaffer/) and [Koryphe](https://gchq.github.io/koryphe/) have more specialised information.